 - or even your home.

-You shouldn’t take for granted that taking professional pictures at private locations will be allowed, but you shouldn’t assume the opposite, either.
-Just reach out to the location to confirm and schedule the session with their availability in mind.
+You shouldn’t take for granted that taking professional pictures at private locations will be allowed, but you don’t have to assume the opposite, either.
+Just reach out to the location to find out and schedule the session with their availability in mind.

 Consider selecting two locations to show off different aspects of your relationship.
 Perhaps an outdoors scene followed by indoors, or a park after an urban scene.
 A more relaxed environment will balance out a more dressy scene.